lmachens/kadira-server/README.md

 * RMA: 11011
 * API: 7007

-You can use the steps below to build your own Kadira image.
+You can use the steps below to build your own APM image.
 ```
-cd docker/kadira
+cd docker/meteor-apm-server
 ./build.sh
 ./push-to-registry.sh
 ./deploy-to-host.sh